Factual Reviews, Simple Cloud Storage Solution

 “I did not backup my stuff!”

-Lesson learned (in a hard and pain way).
+Lesson learned (in a hard and painful way).
 So, I began searching for online backup storage services.
 If you’re looking for the same service as I did before, do take my advice seriously.

-Or you can check out the most secure cloud storage service here, which I highly recommended!
+Or you can check out the most secure cloud storage service here, which I highly recommend!

 Top Favorite Personal Cloud Storage

 I must admit that I did not try out every cloud provider on the market.
-However, I did pick a few that I like the most from my testing and try out.
+It is just simply impossible!

-The reason for me to use Backblaze is simply because their unlimited storage backing up.
+The reason for me to use Backblaze is simply because of their unlimited storage backing up.

-Due to my situation, my working and home computer is the same unit which fit the unlimited storage for 1 PC!
+Due to my situation, my working and home computer is the same unit which fits the unlimited storage for 1 PC!

 1. pCloud – Full Stars Cloud Service with 1 star Pricing

-I had personally tested it heavily and highly recommend this cloud storage service to you guys here.
-They are so proud of their security that they hire hacker to hack into their cloud service system.
+I had personally tested it heavily and highly recommend this cloud storage service.
+They are so proud of their security that they hire hacker to breach into their cloud service system.
 Whoever success will be given $100,000 cash prizes.
 None succeed however.
 This is by far the most intuitive and easiest interface or platform that I had used before.
-There was no speed cap for download and upload and most importantly their pricing is unbeatable at $4/mo.
+With just $4/mo, you get all the premium and security features.
+Exclusive bundle deal (inside the review) from us only!

 Why You Need a Reliable Cloud Storage Provider?